Eva Ibbotson: Adult books

 Ibbotson's writing for adults and teens took a new direction in 1992, when she began to move toward romantic novels that dealt with the harsh realities of war and prejudice.
-Two of her acclaimed books are set in Europe at the time of World War II and reflect her experience of the time.
+Two of her books are set in Europe at the time of World War II and reflect her experience of the time.
 The first of this setting, The Morning Gift (1993), became a best-seller.
 Her last novel for adults was A Song for Summer (1997), also set during World War II.

 The Secret of Platform 13 and Harry Potter

 Critics have found similarities between Ibbotson's "Platform 13" in The Secret of Platform 13 (1994) and J.K.
 Rowling's "Platform 9 3/4" in the Harry Potter books (from 1997), both set in King's Cross station in London.
 The journalist Amanda Craig has discussed the similarities: "Ibbotson would seem to have at least as good a case for claiming plagiarism as the American author currently suing J. K. Rowling but unlike her, Ibbotson says she would 'like to shake her (Rowling) by the hand.
 I think we all borrow from each other as writers.'"